toyorg/sad/README.md

+# SAD - Stalker Archive Downloader

-# An app to download videos from Stalker/Ministra Middleware
+#### Use this app to download or watch archived videos from Stalker/Ministra Middleware

 ## Requirements